mlcommons/ck/docs/mlperf/inference/bert/tutorial.md

 cm run script "get python" --version_min=3.8
 ```

-Note, that all artifacts (including above scripts) in MLCommons CM are organized as a database of interconnected components.
+Note, that all artifacts (including the above scripts) in MLCommons CM are organized as a database of interconnected components.
 They can be found either by their user friendly tags (such as `get,python`) or aliases (`get-python3`) and unique identifiers
 (`5b4e0237da074764`).
 You can find this information in a [CM meta description of this script](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-python3/_cm.json).

-If required Python is already installed on your system, CM will detect it and will cache related environment variables such as PATH, PYTHONPATH, etc.
+If required Python is installed on your system, CM will detect it and cache related environment variables such as PATH, PYTHONPATH, etc.
 to be reused by other CM scripts.
 You can find an associated CM cache entry for your python as follows:

 ```bash